Transport Menu: Transport Options

 Toggles on and off the Sound Activated Recording option in Recording Preferences.
 This option can be useful to save disk space when recording an intermittent input, such as a call recording system.

 When turned on (indicated by the check mark in the menu item), press the Record button in Transport Toolbar to start the Sound Activated Recording session.
-Recording will now occur whenever the received input is above the Sound Activation Level you specify (see the menu item below).
+Recording will now occur whenever the received input is above the Sound Activation Level you specify (see the menu item above).
 Recording will pause whenever the received input falls below that level.
 Press the Stop button to stop the recording session.

 Sound Activated Recording can be combined with Timer Record to set the start and end time of a Sound Activated recording.